njustesen/botbowl/README.md

 31. ActionType.SETUP_FORMATION_ZONE
 ```

-Actions can be instantiated and used like this:
+Actions are instantiated and used like this:
 ```
 action = {
     'action-type': 26,